Muedi/QSD/README.md

 ## Experimental Results
 After running the scripts "unsupervised_feature_validation.py" and "supervised_feature_validation.py", you will receive the following performance (AUC ROC mean ± standard deviation) of unsupervised anomaly detection
-(top) and supervised classification (bottom) algorithms for the ChIP-Seq assay on S-QSD, M-QSD, and L-QSD.
+(top) and supervised classification (bottom) algorithms for the ChIP-Seq assay on QC-34, and BL-n.

 <img width="601" height="236" alt="image" src="https://github.com/user-attachments/assets/d4fe4b45-6f8b-4bfa-9a13-a4e8379b62af" />
 <img width="639" height="228" alt="image" src="https://github.com/user-attachments/assets/27e811ec-6e75-4f46-8dd9-2bd5068ee08d" />

 ## Feature Generation
 The script `feature_generation_pipeline_SML_QSD.py` has only one command line argument for the ENCODE accession of a raw sequencing file in FASTQ format.
 The pipeline autmoatically downloads this file into `./data/fastq/` and runs different tools and scripts to derive the different features.
 The result files from this will be saved under different directories in `./data/features/`.
-This is an example for creating all features for the S/M/L-QSD datasets for the sample ENCFF001NAO from ENCODE:
+This is an example for creating all features for the QC-34, and BL-n datasets for the sample ENCFF001NAO from ENCODE:
 ```
 python feature_generation_pipeline_SML_QSD.py ENCFF001NAO
 ```
 The feature generation might be applied to multiple samples.
 To create the dataset containing the features for multiple NGS samples, the `gather_features_for_S_M_L_QSD_datasets.py` script can be used.
-It gathers all information from the different feature sets to assemble the S-QSD, M-QSD, and L-QSD datasets and create a comma-separated file for each of them.
+It gathers all information from the different feature sets to assemble the QC-34, and BL-n datasets and create a comma-separated file for each of them.